-Under immediate gun fire or attack: Take cover initially, but attempt to leave the area as soon as possible, If safe to do so.
+Under immediate gun fire or attack: Take cover initially, but attempt to leave the area as soon as can be achieved safely.

-Nearby gunfire or attack: Leave the area immediately, moving away from gunfire if this can be achieved safely.
+Nearby gunfire or attack: Leave the area immediately, moving away from gunfire if this switch mobile phones to silent and stay there until told otherwise by the authorities, or you need to move for safety reasons

 If unable to evacuate: Hide in a secured area which offers protection.
-Remain quiet, switch mobile phones to silent and stay there until told otherwise by the authorities, or you need to move for safety reasons.
+Remain guiet,

-If confronted by the offender: Take action to disrupt and / or incapacitate as a last resort.
+If confronted by the offender: Take action to disrupt and/or incapacitate as a last resort.